Registration Deadline: The registration deadline to vote is 21 days prior to Election Day.

 In person: A voter may also apply in person to the County Clerk until 3:00 p.m. the day before the elections

-Military and overseas voting: Military and overseas voters can vote by mail-in ballots or the Federal Post Card Application(FPCA).
+Military and overseas voting: Military and overseas voters can submit a state form or the Federal Postcard Application.
 More information for Military and Overseas Voters available here.

-Early voting qualifications: Early voting is available through vote by mail and vote by mail in person
+Early voting qualifications: Early voting is available through vote by mail.

 Verifying Registration: New Jersey voter registration verification